Laird Goulet Explained

 Laird Goulet's unique and vibrant painting style reflects the spiritual and artistic imprints that have been inherently transferred to him by his grandmothers.
 Laird uses the power dot to best capture the floral beadwork patterns and rich birchbark biting imprints that his grandmothers had mastered before him.

-His paintings pay homage to the subsistence lifestyle of his Cree Moshums (Grandfathers).
-Laird's images are inspired largely by childhood memories on the trap-line and fishing grounds, checking Nets and preparing Bannock under the open skies.
+His paintings pay homage to the subsistence lifestyle of his Cree Moshums (Grandfathers and Grandmother's).
+Laird's images are inspired largely by childhood memories on the trap-line and fishing grounds.

 Laird placed 3rd in the 2003 Manitoba juried art show